versionpress/versionpress/docs/Plugin-Support.md

 For database changes, VersionPress automatically commits the corresponding INI file.
 For example, for a `post/edit` action, a post's INI file is committed.

+> Side note: VersionPress stores database entities in the `wp-content/vpdb` folder as a set of INI files.

 This behavior is sufficient most of the time, however, some changes should commit more files.
-For example, when the post is an `attachment`, the corresponding uploaded file should also be committed.
-For this, the list of files to commit can be filtered using the `vp_entity_files_{$entityName}` or `vp_meta_entity_files_{$entityName}` filter.
+For example, when the post is an attachment, the uploaded file should also be committed.
+For this, the list of files to commit can be filtered using `vp_entity_files_{$entityName}` or `vp_meta_entity_files_{$entityName}`.
 The callback takes a list of possibly changed files, the entity in a state before the action, the entity in a state after the action and in case of meta entity, also the parent entity in states before and after the action.

 The array of files to commit can contain three different types of items: